NGSolve/ngsPETSc/docs/src/PETScPC/poisson.py.rst

 ===============================================================================

 In this tutorial, we explore using `PETSc PC` as a building block inside NGSolve preconditioning infrastructure.
-Not all the preconditioning strategies are equally effective for all the discretizations of the Poisson problem, and this demo is intended to provide a starting point for the exploration of the preconditioning strategies rather than providing a definitive answer.
+Not all the preconditioning strategies are equally effective for the discretizations of the Poisson problem here considered.
+This demo is intended to provide a starting point for the exploration of the preconditioning strategies rather than providing a definitive answer.
 We begin by creating a discretisation of the Poisson problem using H1 elements, in particular, we consider the usual variational formulation

 .. math::